-- Years in existence 20 years - Profit status For-profit subsidiary under a non-profit parent company
+- Years in existence 24 years - Profit status For-profit subsidiary under a non-profit parent company

 You are also entitled to a wide range of consumer protections and have specific responsibilities as a member of this Plan.
-You can view the complete list of these rights and responsibilities by visiting our website, www.upmchealthplan.com/FEHB.
+You can view the complete list of these rights and responsibilities by visiting our website, UPMC Health Plan at www. upmchealthplan.com/FEHB.
 You can also contact us to request that we mail a copy to you.